What are children doing at 6-8 years?

 As a parent, you’re always learning.
 It’s OK to feel confident about what you know.
 And it’s OK to admit you don’t know something and ask questions or get help.

-And remember that part of looking after yourself is asking for help, especially if you’re feeling stressed, anxious or angry.
+Part of looking after yourself is asking for help, especially if you’re feeling stressed, anxious or angry.
 There are many people who can support you and your child, including your partner, friends, relatives and GP.
+It’s a good idea to have a list of these people with their contact details.
+Put the list on your fridge, so it’s easy to find if you need it.

 When to be concerned about child development at 6-8 years